 HB 1012 Addressing the response to extreme weather events would require the Military Department to develop and implement an Extreme Weather Response Grant Program for the purpose of assisting with the costs of responding to community needs during periods of extremely hot or cold weather, or severe poor air quality due to wildfire smoke.
 It would help keep unhoused people from dying because of exposure.
 This bill passed the House on a vote of 68 to 30.
-It is scheduled for public hearing in the Senate at 1:30 PM on Tuesday, February 20.
-It passed the House in 2023 but never moved in the Senate; so please contact the Senate State Government and Elections Committee and ask them to move the bill out of committee with a Do Pass recommendation.
+It had a public hearing by the Senate Ways & Means Committee and needs to be moved forward in the Ways & Means executive session on Monday, February 26.